-Any individual who makes an oral complaint of discrimination or harassment of an employee will be provided a copy of this regulation and will be requested to make a written complaint pursuant to the above procedure.
-If an individual is unable to make a written complaint, the employee receiving the oral complaint will either reduce the complaint to writing or assist the individual with completing the written complaint form or request that a District administrator assist the individual.
+Any student and/or parent/guardian or other individual who makes an oral complaint of discrimination or harassment of a student to any of the above-mentioned personnel will be provided a copy of this regulation and will be requested to make a written complaint pursuant to the above procedure.
+If a student (or individual acting on behalf of the student) is unable to make a written complaint, the school employee receiving the oral complaint will either reduce the complaint to writing or assist the student (individual acting on behalf of the student) in completing the written complaint form or ask a District administrator for assistance in doing so.

-All complaints received by employees are to be forwarded immediately to the Superintendent or designee.
-Upon receipt of a complaint alleging discrimination or harassment of an employee under this complaint procedure, the Superintendent shall promptly investigate the complaint, or designate a District administrator or other trained individual to do so.

-During the course of the investigation, the investigator shall interview or consult with all individuals reasonably believed to have relevant information, including the complainant, the reporter (if different from the complainant), the respondent, and any witnesses to the conduct.
+All complaints are to be forwarded immediately to the Superintendent or designee.
+Upon receipt of a complaint alleging discrimination or harassment of a student under this complaint procedure, the Superintendent shall designate a District administrator (or other trained individual) to promptly investigate the complaint.
+During the course of the investigation, the investigator shall interview or consult with all individuals reasonably believed to have relevant information, including the individual alleged to have experienced Protected Class discrimination and/or harassment (the "complainant"), the reporter (if different from the complainant) the alleged discriminator/harasser ("respondent") and any witnesses to the conduct.
 Complaints will be investigated promptly within the timeframes identified below.
 Timeframes may be extended as needed given the complexity of the investigation, availability of individuals with relevant information and/or other extenuating circumstances.
-Confidentiality will be maintained by all persons involved in the investigation to the extent possible, to the extent consistent with due process, as determined by the investigator.
+Confidentiality will be maintained by all persons involved in the investigation to the extent possible to the extent consistent with principles of due process, as determined by the investigator.

-Upon receipt of a written complaint of discrimination or harassment of an employee, the investigator should:
+Upon receipt of a written complaint of discrimination or harassment of a student, the investigator should: